A rendering showing a proposed housing development next to the clocktower in downtown Santa Cruz.

 Location: 2020 N. Pacific Ave., Santa Cruz

-A Santa Cruz County Bank building is now on the site.
+A former Santa Cruz County Bank building and other buildings are on the site.

 A map showing 2020 N. Pacific Ave. the site of a proposed housing development near the Clocktower.